rohankangale2011/react_assignment/README.md

 This application is responsible for fetching the most popular datalist from the NYTimes data set available.

 ## Quickstart
 Make sure that that you have <strong>create-react-app</strong> package installed on your system(either globally or locally).
-In case you have, you can install it by running the below command:
+In case you don't have, you can install it by running the below command:
 ```
 npm install create-react-app -g